-Since 1996, the maximum permissible ABC has been 4,700 t under Tier 6.
-However, ABC has been set lower than 4,700 t (1000 t in 1997 and 600 t for 1998-2005) for conservation reasons to allow for bycatch needs of other trawl fisheries and minimize targeting.
-The 2006 and 2007 ABCs (under Tier 6) were increased to the maximum allowable of 4,700 t and the TACs were set at 1,500 t to accommodate an increase in GOA Atka mackerel, and still allow for bycatch in other directed fisheries and minimize targeting.
-Given the very patchy distribution of GOA Atka mackerel which results in highly variable estimates of abundance, we continue to recommend that GOA Atka mackerel be managed under Tier 6.
-We recommend a 2008 ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
-The 2008 OFL is 6,200 t under Tier 6.
+Since 2006, the maximum permissible ABC has been 4,700 t under Tier 6 and the ABCs have been set at this level.
+The 2006-2008 TACs were set at 1,500 t to accommodate an increase in GOA Atka mackerel catches, and still allow for bycatch in other directed fisheries and minimize targeting.
+The 2009 TAC was set at 2,000 t to accommodate an increase in GOA bycatch of Atka mackerel.
+Given the very patchy distribution of GOA Atka mackerel, which results in highly variable estimates of abundance and the extreme variance associated with the 2009 survey biomass estimate (Gulf-wide CV of 83%), we continue to recommend that GOA Atka mackerel be managed under Tier 6.
+We recommend a 2010 ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
+The 2010 OFL is 6,200 t under Tier 6.